Santa Fe, New Mexico’s Weekend Travel Guide

 Things to do Outdoors in Santa Fe

-Santa Fe is nestled amidst the southern tip of the Sangre de Cristo Mountain Range and the Santa Fe Mountains.
-This makes it a hiker’s dream vacation spot.
-Shady woodlands, wildflower laden meadows, refreshing waterways, abundant wildlife, and stunning views draw hikers from near and far.
+Santa Fe is nestled amidst the southern tip of the Sangre de Cristo Mountain Range and the Santa Fe Mountains, making it a hiker’s dream vacation spot.
+Shady woodlands, wildflower-laden meadows, refreshing waterways, abundant wildlife, and stunning views draw hikers from near and far.

 From a gentle hike through the rolling foothills to enjoying extraordinary views from a mountain peak, there’s something for every hiker.
 The Dale Ball Trail system is just minutes from downtown.
 Its varied trails are perfect for both novice hikers as well as those with more experience under their boots.